+- 4.7 The Organization, through engagement with local communities, shall identify sites which are of special cultural, ecological, economic, religious or spiritual significance, and for which these local communities hold legal or customary rights.
+These sites shall be recognized by The Organization, and their management and/or protection shall be agreed through engagement with these local communities. - 4.7.1 Sites of special cultural, ecological, economic, religious or spiritual significance for which local communities hold legal or customary rights are identified through culturally appropriate engagement and are recognized by The Organization. - Verifiers: cultural sites clearly demarcated on maps, Sites physically demarcated in Management Unit - 4.7.2 Measures to protect such sites are agreed, documented and implemented through culturally appropriate engagement with local communities.
+When local communities determine that physical identification of sites in documentation or on maps would threaten the value or protection of the sites, then other means will be used.

+Verifiers: engagement process clearly documented, Maps, protection measures documented

-- 4.6.3 An up to date record of grievances related to the impacts of management activities is held including: - 1) Steps taken to resolve grievances; - 2) Outcomes of all dispute\ resolution processes including fair compensation\ to local communities\ and individuals; and - 3) Unresolved disputes\, the reasons they are not resolved, and how they will be resolved. - 4.6.4 Operations cease in areas while disputes\ exist of: - 1) Substantial magnitude\; or - 2) Substantial duration\: or - 3) Involving a significant\ number of interests. - 4.7 The Organization\, through engagement\ with local communities\, shall identify sites which are of special cultural, ecological, economic, religious or spiritual significance, and for which these local communities\ hold legal\ or customary rights\.
-These sites shall be recognized by The Organization\, and their management and/or protection\ shall be agreed through engagement\ with these local communities\. (new) - 4.7.1 Sites of special cultural, ecological, economic, religious or spiritual significance for which local communities\ hold legal\ or customary rights\ are identified through culturally appropriate\ engagement\ and are recognized by The Organization\. - 4.7.2 Measures to protect such sites are agreed, documented and implemented through culturally appropriate engagement\ with local communities\.
-When local communities\ determine that physical identification of sites in documentation or on maps would threaten the value or protection\ of the sites, then other means will be used. - 4.7.3 Whenever sites of special cultural, ecological, economic, religious or spiritual significance are newly observed or discovered, management activities cease immediately in the vicinity until protective measures have been agreed to with the local communities\, and as directed by local and national laws\. - 4.8 The Organization\ shall uphold\ the right of local communities\ to protect\ and utilize their traditional knowledge\ and shall compensate local communities\ for the utilization of such knowledge and their intellectual property\.
-A binding agreement\ as per Criterion\ 3.3 shall be concluded between The Organization\ and the local communities\ for such utilization through Free, Prior and Informed Consent\ before utilization takes place, and shall be consistent with the protection\ of intellectual property\ rights. (new) - 4.8.1 Traditional knowledge\ and intellectual property\ are protected and are only used when the owners of that traditional knowledge\ and intellectual property\ have provided their Free, Prior and Informed Consent\ formalized through a binding agreement\. - 4.8.2 Local communities\ are compensated according to the binding agreement\ reached through Free, Prior and Informed Consent\ for the use of traditional knowledge\ and intellectual property\.
+- 4.7.3 Whenever sites of special cultural, ecological, economic, religious or spiritual significance are newly observed or discovered, management activities cease immediately in the vicinity until protective measures have been agreed to with the local communities, and as directed by local and national laws. - Verifier: newly identified sites record, protection is in line with the National Museums and heritage Act, Environmental Management coordination Act - 4.8 The Organization shall uphold the right of local communities to protect and utilize their traditional knowledge and shall compensate local communities for the utilization of such knowledge and their intellectual property.
+A binding agreement as per Criterion 3.3 shall be concluded between The Organization and the local communities for such utilization through Free, Prior and Informed Consent before utilization takes place, and shall be consistent with the protection of intellectual property rights. - 4.8.1 Traditional knowledge and intellectual property are protected and are only used when the owners of that traditional knowledge and intellectual property have provided their Free, Prior and Informed Consent formalized through a binding agreement. - 4.8.2 Local communities are compensated according to the binding agreement reached through Free, Prior and Informed Consent for the use of traditional knowledge and intellectual property.